xcaliber178/motor-ramp/README.md

  GPIO18 is the sense pin, GPIO19 is HIGH

- Duty cycle starts from 0 and maxes at 65535.
  The minimum value for starting the motor may need adjusted depending on the motor.

-Currently this is hard coded and will need to be adjusted as such.
-Eventually I will make this an easily changable constant.
+ Pins and PWM values are adjustable at the top of the program file.